-New value voltage loop proportional gain $K{\rm P}$ after normalizing and scaling will be (KP VNBASE)/(INBASE prescalar) that is 1.04.
+The new value voltage loop proportional gain, KP after normalizing and scaling, will be (KP VNBASE)/(INBASE prescalar), which is 1.04.

-New value voltage loop integral gain, KI after normalizing and scaling will be KI Ts VNBASE/ (INBASE prescalar) = 0.0501.
+The new value voltage loop integral gain, KI after normalizing and scaling, will be KI Ts VNBASE/ (INBASE prescalar) = 0.0501.

-The current compensator input is in current dimensions and the output is in voltage dimensions, the current loop coefficients dimensions will be in Ω .
+The current compensator input is in current dimensions and the output is in voltage dimensions, the current loop coefficients dimensions will be in ohms.

-New value current loop Integral gain, RA after normalizing is [(RA/VINS) INBASE] = 0.1495.
+The new value current loop Integral gain, RA after normalizing, is [(RA/VINS) INBASE] = 0.1495.

-A few more contributors for the Phase/Duty control, are voltage decouple term and DCR compensation term.
+A few more contributors for the Phase/Duty control, are the voltage decouple and DCR compensation terms.
 These are discussed below.